Jamie Webb

+Jamie Webb (born 1 June 1994) is a British athlete who specialises in the 800 metres.

+Biography

-Jamie Webb (born 1 June 1994) is a British athlete who won the silver medal at the 2019 European Athletics Indoor Championships in the 800 metres.
+Webb won the silver medal at the 2019 European Athletics Indoor Championships in the 800 metres.
 He won a bronze medal at the same Championships in 2021 in Torún, Poland.
-Outside of athletics he studies a PhD in Chemistry at Loughborough university having previously been a Chemistry teacher at the Harris Academy South Norwood, London.
 His 800-metre best is 1:44.14.

+Webb podiumed twice at the British Athletics Championships in 2016 and 2019.

+Outside of athletics he studies a PhD in chemistry at Loughborough university having previously been a Chemistry teacher at the Harris Academy South Norwood, London.